jecs-imperial/concur/README.md

 ## Running the tests

-This can be done from the root of the repository:
+This can be done from the root of the repository with `npm run test` or just `npm test`.

-    ./node_modules/.bin/mocha --recursive -R spec ./test

 As of writing the tests cover the operational transformations and recursive function to transform sequences of operations, but not much else.

 ## Compiling from source